deepikagandla7456/Travel-Itinerary-Generator-Using-AI/README.md

 ## About

 Travel Itinerary Generator Using AI is a computer program that empowers travelers to effortlessly create personalized travel itineraries.
-By considering users' interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
+By considering user's interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
 Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time and ensuring an enriching and well-rounded travel experience.

 ## Limitations & Future Work
 - The Travel Itinerary Generator works only based on the user's source and destination and time of travel.